Rohit316/Newgit/readme.txt

 <<<<<<< HEAD
-this is my changed file
+this is my second changed file
 =======
 this is new file
 >>>>>>> master